What is hemifacial microsomia?

 In children with HFM, part of one side of the face is small or underdeveloped.
 It usually affects the ear, mouth and jaw – and sometimes also the eye, cheek and neck.
 In 10-15 per cent of cases, both sides of the face are affected.
 HFM can be associated with facial palsy.

-Hemifacial microsomia (also known as craniofacial microsomia) is a generic term covering many variants, such as Goldenhar syndrome (oculo-auriculo-vertebral spectrum, or oculoauricular dysplasia), facio-auriculo vertebral syndrome, branchial arch syndrome, otomandibular dysostosis and lateral facial dysplasia.
+Hemifacial microsomia (also known as craniofacial microsomia, oculo-auriculo-vertebral spectrum, or oculoauricular dysplasia) is a generic term covering many variants, such as Goldenhar syndrome, facio-auriculo vertebral syndrome, branchial arch syndrome, otomandibular dysostosis and lateral facial dysplasia.
+All the different names are used for historical reasons and refer to different severities of the same condition.

 What causes hemifacial microsomia?

 Scientists do not know yet what causes HFM.
+We now know that it involves abnormal cell formation and migration during development of the face.
+It may be induced by a vascular problem leading to a poor supply of blood to the face of the fetus.
 The process starts in the first three months of pregnancy.
 Research has established that HFM is not triggered by something the pregnant mother did or did not do.
-It may be induced by a vascular problem leading to a poor supply of blood to the face of the fetus.

 In a vast majority of cases, HFM is not inherited and occurs by chance.
 However, if a couple has had a child with HFM, the risk that they will have another child with this condition increases to about two to three per cent.
 An adult born with HFM has approximately a three per cent chance of having a child with HFM.